-Although in this paper we restricted the class of perturbation to external driving functions, preliminary results suggest that the rhythm dynamics of mutually interacting chaotic oscillators can be also described as the MAPO model.
-Further analysis will be conducted in the near future.
+Although in this paper we have restricted the class of perturbations to external driving functions, preliminary results suggest that the rhythm dynamics of mutually interacting chaotic oscillators also can be described with the MAPO model.
+Further analysis of this point will be conducted in the near future.